Diana and Antoinette Powell-Cotton: Work undertaken

-They both wrote field notes on their expedition as a way of recording their work and observations.
+Both wrote field notes on their expedition as a way of recording their work and observations.
 These included detailed descriptions of objects, as well as traditions and rituals they observed.
 As part of their work they also collected objects of interest.
 Often these objects had been in use already.
 They made precise lists of the objects they collected.
 One example was their observations of plans used in medical practice.
 For every plant they recorded what its purpose was, the location it was found and who it was used by.
 The sisters bought most of their objects when they visited villages and communities.
 Often the natives lacked experience of selling objects and putting a price on possessions.
 The sisters did not always find it easy to buy things from the locals, who sometimes did not want to sell.
 Altogether their final collection of artefacts totalled almost 2000 on their first trip and 1000 on their second.

 The sisters used film as a means of documenting family life and traditional customs of the people they were observing.
 In total they shot over four hours of film on a Kodak camera.
 One example of this is 'A Typical Day in the Life of a Kwanyama Family', which shows everyday life in a traditional village.
 Several of their films were shown at the Royal Anthropological Institute and were shown to the public at the Powell-Cotton Museum.
 In addition the British Film Institute was a recipient of several of their films.
 They also took many photographs of objects, people and places to help document their work in addition to their fieldnotes and objects they collected.
 Most of the film and photography work was done by Diana.

 Diana and Antoinette only had one work based on the expeditions published, an article entitled "Feminine Coiffure in Angola: Much Adorned Girls of West Africa", which displayed a number of photographs of adornments worn by women.
 It was published in the Illustrated London News in 1937.
 They were subsequently approached to write an account of their expeditions for a general audience, but they declined, as they wanted any published work to be academic.

 Despite this, their artefacts and images were sought after by other institutions.
-For example, Joan Lillico from the Wellcome Historical Medical Museum in London asked the used Diana and Antoinette's fieldnotes and photographs for her own research.
-Additionally, they gave portions of the objects and artefacts they brought back, as well as some of their fieldnotes to several museums.
+For example, Joan Lillico from the Wellcome Historical Medical Museum in London asked to use Diana and Antoinette's fieldnotes and photographs for her own research.
+They gave portions of the objects and artefacts they brought back, as well as some of their fieldnotes, to several museums.
 These included The British Museum, the Pitt Rivers Museum and the Cambridge University Museum of Archeology and Anthropology.